Starting an LLC in Florida in 8 Steps

 The next step in forming an LLC in Florida—and the most important one—is to file your articles of organization with the Division of Corporations.
 Your articles of organization officially establish your authority to operate as an LLC in Florida.
 You can access a fillable PDF of the articles of organization, or you can e-file for faster processing.
 The filing fee for the articles of organization is $125.

 The Florida LLC articles of organization require the following information:

-Under state law, Florida LLCs need not have an operating agreement.
-Even though not required by law, we recommend that the members of your LLC adopt a written operating agreement.
+According to state law, Florida LLCs do not need to have an operating agreement.
+However, we recommend that the members of your LLC adopt a written operating agreement.
 The operating agreement facilitates your LLC’s daily operations and prevents disagreements among members.

 At a minimum, ensure that your Florida LLC operating agreement includes the following information:

 - The purpose of the LLC, including products or services offered

 - The names and addresses of the members (and the manager, if there is one)

 - Each member’s contributions of value to the LLC

 - Each member’s ownership stake in the company, voting rights, and profit share

 - The procedure for electing a manager if the LLC is manager-managed